The FrontalCortex question bank can help you study for the Residency Inservice Training Exam (RITE exam).

 Please log in if you want to rate questions.

-E) right oblique rectus
+E) right superior oblique

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this questionAverage user rating for this question = 3